PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-05 19:42:11
+Last updated: 2024-04-05 19:42:44
-Random Quote: One minute we're just laying into each other, and then the next minute... well, same thing. - Ted Mosby
+Random Quote: Stella: "Ted, you're staring at my breasts."Ted: "In fairness... they were staring at me." - Ted Mosby